Beam-Connectivity/beam-connectivity.github.io/index.md

 # We ❤ modern tech <a name="modern-tech"></a>

-We use the right tool for the job but do try to converge around a few, solid but flexible technologies.
+We use the right tool for the job but do try to converge around a few, solid but flexible technologies ([and here's why](https://mcfunley.com/choose-boring-technology)).
+These make up the main _spine_ of the platform:

 🚗 **Embedded**: Linux, C, bash, python, SQLite

-⛅ **Cloud**: MQTT, AWS serverless, Python, Javascript, Presto DB, Apache Spark, CloudFlare
+⛅ **Cloud**: MQTT, AWS serverless, Python, Javascript/Typescript, Presto DB, Apache Spark, CloudFlare

 📱 **Mobile**: Swift, Kotlin, Fastlane, Firebase